 This section has a three-part structure, with the first and third sections similar, and the second, middle section forming a contrast.
 (Such a pattern recalls classical music forms such as the "aria da capo" and the "minuet".):

 French does some brief but solid detective work, telling people where to explore in this locale.
-This reminds one a bit of his excellent detective work in the opening of The Sea Mystery.
+This reminds one of his excellent detective work in the opening of The Sea Mystery.

 By contrast, the chauffeurs in The Hog's Back Mystery are given what might be intended as a "realistic" treatment.
 These chauffeurs are mainly married, sometimes with children.
 They are good at their job, but completely lacking in glamour.
 They seem like regular "working stiffs".
 Their working class status is underlined at every occurrence.
 They are treated respectfully, but not idealized.